groupcash/core/structures.md

 # Data Structures

 This document describes the data structures and their transformations that the proposed currency system is based on.
-These structures allow to **issue** coins, **transfer** their ownership and **confirm** them (i.e. avoid double spending) without a central database.
+These structures allow to **issue** new coins, **transfer** their ownership and **confirm** them (to avoid double spending) without a central database.

 The structures and their graphical representations are a adopted from the [bitcoin] whitepaper.